-Township of Huron-Kinloss Noise By-law No. 2005-101, regulates the discharge of fireworks within the geographical boundaries of the Township.
-In accordance with the Noise By-law, the discharge any Fireworks within the Township is prohibited; except for Victoria Day and Canada Day.
+Township of Huron-Kinloss Noise By-law noise control by-law, regulates the discharge of fireworks within the geographical boundaries of the Township.
+In accordance with the Noise By-law, the discharge any Fireworks within the Township is prohibited, unless the fireworks are in association with Victoria Day and Canada Day celebrations.
 An exemption may be applied for in circumstances where fireworks displays are part of the special event.
+Noise Exemption Request Form - Township of Huron-Kinloss